ADGEfficiency/energy-py/readme.md

 ## energy_py

-**energy_py is reinforcement learning for energy systems.**
+**energy_py is reinforcement learning for energy systems**

-Using reinforcement learning agents to control virtual energy environments is the first step towards using reinforcement learning to optimize real world energy systems.
+Using reinforcement learning agents to control virtual energy environments is a necessary step in using reinforcement learning to optimize real world energy systems.

 energy_py supports this goal by providing a **collection of reinforcement learning agents, energy environments and tools to run experiments.**